 These are all reasonable concerns… But have no fear!
 We have all of the answers for you!
 After consulting with our senior teaching staff, we have come up with a short list of advice and recommendations that will have the best impact on your child’s French fluency over the summer months (in no particular order):

 1. Keep them reading!

-Reading is, and always has been, one of the best ways for children to maintain their essential basic vocabulary skills.
+Reading is, and always has been, one of the best ways for children to maintain their essential vocabulary skills.
 And with French, it is no different!
-Several libraries have French resources as well as French programs for children suring the summer.
+Many libraries have French resources as well as French programs for children during the summer.
 Check with your local one to see what they can offer.
-As well, some bookstores like Indigo and Chapters will sometimes carry French-language books!
-But for more variety, there are web sites where you can purchase interesting and exciting books for all age groups and reading levels.
+Some bookstores like Indigo and Chapters will also sometimes carry French-language books.
+For more variety, there are websites where you can purchase interesting and exciting books for all age groups and reading levels.
 It’s simple and easy!
 Some great websites for purchasing French-language books include:

 2. Promote French entertainment!

 Do your kids like watching TV?
 Movies?
 Playing online?
 Of course they do!
 Well, that can be a useful tool in preserving their French-language speaking skills, too!
 Watching TV shows, films, using the Internet in French, or even watching English TV with French-language subtitles is a great way for your child to subconsciously practice and think about the French language.
 When they are engaged in one of their favourite TV shows, they may not focus on the French language, but they will hear the words.

 Try to choose movies or shows that your child already loves and watch them together in French.
 It will be easier for them to follow the familiar storyline, so they can turn their focus to the new French vocabulary and phrases that they are hearing.
 For ideas, read our list of “Top 35 French Films for Kids”.